kumuduuk/churn-crushers/README.md

 _"I encountered difficulties getting Plotly graphs to work due to a missing nbformat file.
 Using Microsoft Copilot, I discovered that a pip update was necessary to resolve the issue.
 Additionally, I faced a roadblock with Git commands returning errors.
 Kuminda assisted me by demonstrating an alternative approach and updating my Git main branch, which successfully resolved the problem"_ - Ali Khurshid

+_"I learnt some extra commands for cleaning the data when it comes to preparing it so we can visualise it on graphs.
+I enjoyed using streamlit and would use it for future projects.
+I was able to help Ali and Steven use a group github repository for their first time."_ Kumudu Liyanage

+As a group we performed well.
+We successfully completed all 'Must Have' tasks, along with a couple of 'Could Have' items.
+Two tasks have been set aside to be addressed in future improvements to ensure continuous progress and refinement.
+This approach allowed the project to meet its core objectives while laying the groundwork for ongoing development.

 ## Main Data Analysis Libraries

 This has been a python based project, the libraries and additional software used on this project were: